All Episodes

 Hey, thanks for taking my call.

-I was just uh calling to say that uh foregone conclusion.
+Yeah, I was just calling to say that foregone conclusion.

-I think Democrats are gonna win the White House.
+I think Democrats are going to win the White House.

-Um, Trump's just gonna keep being Trump, and that's gonna make it uh you know Hillary electable.
+You know, Trump's just going to keep being Trump, and that's going to make Hillary electable.

-So, you know, the GOP uh gonna have to sit out this one too.
+So, you know, the GOP is going to have to sit out this one, too.

 But there already have been polls that show Trump and Hillary very close.

-I th I think there have been a few national polls that show him even uh a little bit ahead, but none nonetheless um it's no one's been able to predict, and one of the great things I think about this cycle for everybody uh about this political cycle is that it's been a huge dose of humility for the the punditocracy, um, of which I suppose I'm kind of a part, although just a little bit.
+And one of the great things I think about this cycle for everybody, about this political cycle, is that it's been a huge dose of humility for the punditocracy, of which I suppose I'm kind of a part, although just a little bit.

-Uh but it's been a huge dose of humility because we've been wrong uh collectively, time and time again about Trump's chances, and I think that the conventional well, there is no such thing really anymore as the conventional wisdom when you're talking about what Trump will be able to accomplish in terms of winning, right?
+And I think that the conventional, well, there is no such thing anymore as the conventional wisdom when you're talking about what Trump will be able to accomplish in terms of winning, right?

-And and I'm not cat I'm not saying yay or nay for Trump.
+And I'm not saying yay or nay for Trump.

-I'm just saying no one really is gonna I I don't believe there's anybody who can look at the race right now and do more than just sort of take a nice uh educated guess at where they think this is all going.
+I'm just saying no one really is going to, I don't believe there's anybody who can look at the race right now and do more than just sort of take a nice, educated guess at where they think this is all going.

-I think you can make a case that even the polls that they'll be doing up till election day will be skewed by the fact that there are a lot of people who won't want to admit necessarily they're gonna vote for Trump, we're gonna vote for Trump.
+I think you can make a case that even the polls that they'll be doing up till Election Day will be skewed by the fact that there are a lot of people who won't want to admit necessarily they're going to vote for Trump who are going to vote for Trump.

 I think that's a very real phenomenon.

-Um I think you might have a lot of first-time voters and in the states that matter.
+I think you might have a lot of first-time voters in the states that matter.

-We know there's only really a handful of them, but we don't I'm I'm I'm not as convinced as you are.
+We know there's only really a handful of them, but I'm not as convinced as you are.

-I'm just warming everybody up, so when they get mad at me, I you know, I'm closer to getting uh getting to hour three at least.
+I'm just warming everybody up so when they get mad at me, I'm closer to getting to hour three at least.

 We'll talk about the IRS, by the way, and their targeting of conservatives, which they admit to, and have released a list of in just a few minutes.